dweekly/docs/pages/emails/selligent.md

 This guide will walk you through how to setup your email campaigns with **[Selligent Message Studio](https://www.selligent.com/){:target="\_blank"}** using Branch Universal Email to automatically convert your email links into **multi-platform deep links**

-Customers need to be on **Message Studio v10.0** to be upgraded to the service pack containing the integration.
+Customers need to be on <notranslate>**Message Studio v10.0**</notranslate> to be upgraded to the service pack containing the integration.
 Any customers that are currently on previously release lines will first need to upgrade to the base version.

 {! ingredients/email/overview-steps.md !}